davidliaos/davidliaos/README.md

 ### Hi there 👋
+Current Freelance Data Analyst
+Former SDE Intern
-SDE Intern and Undergraduate Machine Learning Researcher
+Former Undergraduate Machine Learning Researcher

-Hackathoner
+Hackathoner, 3x winner.

-Based in NYC
+Based in NYC and Buffalo
 <!--
 **davidliaos/davidliaos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.